akshayysharma/ecommerce/README.md

 # Welcome to Akshay's Store

-- This project is made using HTML and CSS without any fraamework.
+- This project is made using HTML and CSS without any framework.
 - Website is static without any functionality
 - Perpose to make this project is to showcase my design skills